Why join us?

 Committee secretary: (or operations manager)…sends out meeting agendas, takes and sends out minutes of meetings, acts as general point of contact, deals with the charity commission, the council , the papers etc, handles publicity, manages hall maintenance.

 Booking secretary: keeps the diary, takes bookings and provides hiring forms, information and keys to hirers.
-Bookings taken by phone and by a dedicated email address.
+Bookings taken by phone and by a dedicated email address so the job can be shared.
+There’s a hiring policy and all the info you need, as well as lots of committee experience to help.

 Treasurer: monitors the finances, sees that the bills are paid, pays out expenses, pays in cash and payments to the bank.
-Our accounts are held online and we pay and invoice via online banking wherever possible, so the treasurer needs a computer and internet access.
+Our accounts are held online and we pay and invoice via online banking wherever possible.
+Much easier.

 What else needs doing?
-Just a few examples: watering the plants, organising the remembrance service, weekly fire alarm check, monthly first aid kit and emergency light check, making tea at the bazaar, hosting the Pop Up Cafe, fixing things (we pay tradespeople and a cleaner but there are always small jobs that need doing), managing the website, advertising the hall.
+Just a few examples: organising, publicising and staffing the bazaar, organising the remembrance service, weekly fire alarm check, monthly first aid kit and emergency light check, , fixing things (we pay tradespeople, groundsperson and cleaner but there are always small jobs that need doing), letting in people that fix things, managing the website, advertising the hall.

-We work hard to communicate properly – email access is useful but not essential.
+We work hard to communicate properly – we use email a lot now but the phone is still fine!
 The idea is that anyone can delegate and split their tasks.
 Real life comes before the village hall, which means we need to be organised.
 The more of us there are, the easier it is.

 Committee members are elected either at the March AGM or at a special committee meeting, so you can join at any time.
 Anyone wishing to resign may also do so at any time by writing to the chair of the committee.